henderb/rotate-iam-keys/README.md

 You will need:

  - AWS Keys in the default location (~/.aws/credentials on Linux and Mac)
+ - IAM Permissions to read IAM Users and Keys

 Just write the ini file